 Braid rings were added to this style, for some elegance.
 What I like about this hairstyle is that it’s great for all ages.
 This means that you can wear matching hairstyles with your daughter(s) with this hairstyle.

 This is a traditional hairstyle that I wore as a child when I was growing up in Nigeria.
 It’s also a versatile hairstyle that is worn by all age groups in many parts of Africa.
 What I like about this hairstyle is that it keeps your hair protected all throughout.
 It also keeps your hair stretched.

 If you want to grow your hair during the winter, you can wear this hairstyle because it helps you retain length and keep your hair growing.
 You will need a weave thread to achieve this hairstyle, even though we have a special thread for this hairstyle in Nigeria.

 Depending on the creativity of your hairstylist, this hairstyle can be wrapped up and styled in as many hairstyles as your hairstylist’s creativity permits.

 This hairstyle is also great for work because of its classic look.
 To change things up for a night out, just add a cute hair accessory such as a hair fascinator or a few braid rings.

 Maintenance tips for these winter protective hairstyles

 To prolong the lifetime of your hairstyle, be sure to wrap your hair at night with a silk scarf and secure it with a satin bonnet.
-Overtime, your edges might start to loosen up, so to keep your hair style looking neat, just use a edge control with an edge brush to keep your edges defined.
+Over time, your edges might start to loosen up, so to keep your hairstyle looking neat, just use an edge control with an edge brush to keep your edges defined.